Telefonica-Scientific-Research/oasstetc/README.md

 ### analyse_attention
     ## Compute attention of each model:
     - Attention analysis for language models
-    - Supports multiple models:
+    - Computing attention:
         run `python analyse_attention/main_compute_attention.py`
+        - We can compute the attention and the attention with the reward model configuration.
+        - --reward=True: compute the attention with the reward model configuration.
+        -- It will save results in the folder attention or attention_reward
-    - With this models you  can compute the attention of the response of the combination fo the promtp and the response (for the reward model):
+        - With reward models you can compute the attention of the response of the combination fo the promtp and the response (reward model configuration):
             * openbmb/UltraRM-13b (ultraRM)
             * openbmb/Eurus-RM-7b (eurus)
             * nicolinho/QRM-Llama3.1-8B (QRLlama)

+    - Comparing attention with reading measures: run `python analyse_attention/main_compute_compare_trials.py` Loading the computted attention and the reading measures, it computes the correlation between the attention of the response and the reading measures.
+        - --filter_completed: You can filter for unanimous responses (or all) and it saves separatly results for the chosen and the rejected ones.
+        - --folder_attention: You can choose the folder to load the attention (attention or attention_reward)

+    - Plotting attention per layer: run `python analyse_attention/main_plot_attention_layers.py`
+        - It plots the attention per layer for the chosen model.
+        - You can choose the model and the gaze features to plot.
+        - folder_attention: You can choose the folder to load the attention (attention or attention_reward)